WIVY

-WIVY (96.3 FM) is a radio station broadcasting a soft adult contemporary format.
+WIVY (96.3 FM) is a radio station broadcasting an Classic hits format.
 It is licensed to Morehead, Kentucky, United States.
-The station is currently owned by Gateway Radio Works, Inc. and features programming from ABC Radio.
+The station is currently owned by Gateway Radio Works, Inc. and features programming from Westwood One.
+WIVY is the flagship and origination station for The Morehead State University Eagles Sports Network.

 History

 The station went on the air as WWDQ on March 27, 1992.
 On May 23, 1994, the station changed its call sign to WIKO, and on April 10, 2003, to the current WIVY.